egonzalez99/lifecycleofpc/README.md

 # lifecycleofpc
-This website explains the production and development of personal computers..
+This website explains the production and development of personal computers..speficially about Microsoft corporation contributions to the market.

+--